 New Slussen includes inviting, stepped, vegetation-rich terraces of Katarinaparken, a completely new inner city park located on the slopes of Södermalm, Stockholm city’s southern island.

 White’s role in the project is landscape design from early planning stages into detail design.
-Construction began in late 2014 and a 2020 completion is estimated.
+Construction began in late 2014 and is estimated to complete in 2020.